 Acquire Substantive Knowledge

-- Students will understand the fundamentals of business and the relationship of business to society. - Students will be able to demonstrate knowledge of local and national laws as they relate to business.
+- Students will be able to examine fundamentals of business and the relationship of business to society by analyzing a real business. - Students will be able to apply knowledge of local and national laws as they relate to business.

 Communications